AI for Good

-How AI Agents Can Help Fight Housing Discrimination
+How AI Assistants Can Help Fight Housing Discrimination

 by James Chryssanthacopoulos, Data Scientist at Funnel

-James CAs a data scientist, I’m passionate about taking complicated data and building models that can deliver insights and form the basis for new, innovative products.
-At Funnel Leasing, an industry-leading provider of software for the multifamily industry, I’m helping to build a new virtual leasing agent that assists prospective renters in finding their next home.
-By answering renters’ questions faster or booking their viewings sooner, the virtual agent can deliver a lot of value to renters and management companies, but developing it presents its own unique challenges.
+As a data scientist, I’m passionate about taking complicated data and building models that can deliver insights and form the basis for new, innovative products.
+At Funnel Leasing, an industry-leading provider of software for the multifamily industry, I’m helping to build a new virtual leasing assistant, or AI assistant, that assists prospective renters in finding their next home.
+By answering renters’ questions faster or booking their viewings sooner, the AI assistant can deliver a lot of value to renters and management companies, but developing it presents its own unique challenges.
 The biggest challenge relates to the fact that, as we’re all aware, there are many ways people can ask questions or inquire for more information.
 For this reason, instead of handcrafting logic to account for the many ways messages can be phrased, modern approaches rely on machine learning, which builds a model automatically from data.
-For the virtual agent, the data consists of a collection of renters’ messages, which are annotated by hand to indicate their intent and other valuable information.
+For the AI assistant, the data consists of a collection of renters’ messages, which are annotated by hand to indicate their intent and other valuable information.
 From there, an algorithm optimizes a model that relates messages to the information they contain, so that when a new message arrives, the intent behind it can be inferred.
-Using the model, the virtual agent is able to respond successfully to some of the most common inquiries renters make, freeing agents to perform more complex tasks.
+Using the model, the AI assistant is able to respond successfully to some of the most common inquiries renters make, freeing human team members to perform more complex tasks.

-1. Foreign language recognition.
+Foreign language recognition.
 When it comes to machine learning, it’s all about the data.
-If important messages to respond to aren’t present in the data used to build the model, the virtual agent won’t be able to respond to those messages.
+If important messages to respond to aren’t present in the data used to build the model, the AI assistant won’t be able to respond to those messages.
 We found that to be the case for foreign language messages, which only constituted 0.6% of our data (561 in 100K messages).
-To address this, we built in foreign language detection, together with the ability to disable the virtual agent and hand off the conversation to a real agent to handle.
+To address this, we built in foreign language detection, together with the ability to disable the AI assistant and hand off the conversation to human leasing team members to handle.

-3. Other ways to address bias, like fairness metrics and topic modeling.
+Other ways to address bias, like fairness metrics and topic modeling.
 There are many other ways of tackling bias that will be explored in the future, including establishing explicit fairness metrics, and using machine learning to automatically identify major topics on the minds of renters over time.
-Addressing bias in virtual agents related to the leasing process is never finished, but we hope that some of the efforts so far have gotten the conversation going about this important topic.
+Addressing bias in AI assistant related to the leasing process is never finished, but we hope that some of the efforts so far have gotten the conversation going about this important topic.

-Funnel’s new virtual agent builds on the company’s decade-long success at delivering an intuitive, modern platform that enables leasing agents to manage prospective renters and guide them through the often stressful process of leasing a new home.
-This platform offers tools for agents to call and email prospects, but it also provides some basic ways to respond to communications automatically, including an auto-response capability for first-touch messages and a chatbot that can be embedded into management companies’ websites.
-To further deliver on Funnel’s promise to provide an automated leasing experience, the virtual agent will facilitate longer conversations with prospects by email and text, supporting a greater range of inquiries and providing a seamless transition to a real agent when it can’t answer a question.
-See the screenshot below for an example of what a conversation with the virtual agent looks like within Funnel’s messaging platform.
+Funnel’s new AI assistant builds on the company’s decade-long success at delivering an intuitive, modern platform that enables leasing teams to manage prospective renters and guide them through the often stressful process of leasing a new home.
+This platform offers tools for leasing teams or specialized teams to call and email prospects, but it also provides some basic ways to respond to communications automatically, including an auto-response capability for first-touch messages and a chatbot that can be embedded into management companies’ websites.
+To further deliver on Funnel’s promise to provide an automated leasing experience, the AI assistant will facilitate longer conversations with prospects by email and text, supporting a greater range of inquiries and providing a seamless transition to a human team member when it can’t answer a question.
+See the screenshot below for an example of what a conversation with the AI assistant looks like within Funnel’s messaging platform.

 Pitfalls with Machine Learning and How to Tackle Them

-The virtual agent is designed to recognize the most common requests and inquiries prospective renters make, like scheduling a tour or inquiring about utilities.
+The AI assistant is designed to recognize the most common requests and inquiries prospective renters make, like scheduling a tour or inquiring about utilities.
 In this way, it’s expected to deliver significant benefit to management companies on day one.
-However, the most straightforward use of machine learning to build the virtual agent can introduce biases in terms of the kinds of messages, and therefore renters, the agent recognizes and responds to.
-Before discussing these biases, I’ll briefly review how the virtual agent recognizes the various kinds of inquiries renters make.
+However, the most straightforward use of machine learning to build the AI assistant can introduce biases in terms of the kinds of messages, and therefore renters, the AI assistant recognizes and responds to.
+Before discussing these biases, I’ll briefly review how the AI assistant recognizes the various kinds of inquiries renters make.

 There are many ways of extracting information from messages using machine learning, but broadly speaking, these methods are distinguished based on whether they require the messages to be annotated for specific content by hand first, or whether they only use the raw messages.
-Because the virtual agent is mainly intended to respond to the most common inquiries using specific information provided by management companies, it made sense to annotate the messages first to identify all instances of these inquiries and other valuable information.
-Below is a figure of the frequency of the inquiries representing some of the information gathered by the virtual agent.
+Because the AI assistant is mainly intended to respond to the most common inquiries using specific information provided by management companies, it made sense to annotate the messages first to identify all instances of these inquiries and other valuable information.
+Below is a figure of the frequency of the inquiries representing some of the information gathered by the AI assistant.

 Using the annotated messages, the machine learning algorithm optimizes a model that relates messages to their corresponding inquiries.
 The details vary on the exact algorithm used, but generally, successful algorithms learn patterns in the way different inquiries are phrased, while disregarding irrelevant details in the message.

 From a theoretical perspective, there are several ways to improve the model, like artificially inflating the proportion of foreign-language messages, but in light of the larger application in which the model is embedded, we landed on a different approach.
-The philosophy behind the virtual agent is that it should provide immediate feedback on inquiries it’s confident about, but disengage and hand the conversation over to a real agent when it’s not.
-That way, instead of taking a prospect down the wrong road and detracting from the experience, the virtual agent will make sure those clients get personalized service.
-This approach of handing over the conversation ensures the virtual agent provides relevant feedback while building the real agent’s confidence in the system.
+The philosophy behind the AI assistant is that it should provide immediate feedback on inquiries it’s confident about, but disengage and hand the conversation over to a human team member when it’s not.
+That way, instead of taking a prospect down the wrong road and detracting from the experience, the AI assistant will make sure those clients get personalized service.
+This approach of handing over the conversation ensures the AI assistant provides relevant feedback while building the human team member’s confidence in the system.
 It also offers a natural way of addressing foreign-language and other specialized or difficult messages.
-By building foreign language detection into the virtual agent, we’ve enabled it to address those messages by escalating it up to a real agent through a handoff.
+By building foreign language detection into the AI assistant, we’ve enabled it to address those messages by escalating it up to the human team member through a handoff.
 See the screenshot below.

-As you can see, when a foreign language is detected, the virtual agent is disabled, and the handoff reason is displayed to the real agent.
-Because the handoff reason is tracked throughout the application, the agent can also filter prospective renters by specific handoff reason.
-That way, if there’s a foreign-language speaker on the leasing team, that agent is able to provide those prospects appropriate service.
+As you can see, when a foreign language is detected, the AI assistant is disabled, and the handoff reason is displayed to the human team member.
+Because the handoff reason is tracked throughout the application, team members can filter prospective renters by specific handoff reason.
+That way, if there’s a foreign-language speaker on the leasing team, that team member is able to provide those prospects with appropriate service.

-In addition to foreign language detection, the virtual agent supports handing off the conversation for various other reasons.
-This includes instances in which frustration or profanity are detected, as well as those in which the agent doesn’t recognize any inquiries or relevant information at all.
+In addition to foreign language detection, the AI assistant supports handing off the conversation for various other reasons.
+This includes instances in which frustration or profanity are detected, as well as those in which the team member doesn’t recognize any inquiries or relevant information at all.
 Many of these scenarios may not correspond to any recognizable bias, but the hope is that this handoff mechanism can cover many instances of messages with non-standard grammar or spelling that may not be well reflected in the training dataset.

-However appropriate these measures are, they admittedly only represent ad-hoc additions to a virtual agent that uses data or processes that involve recognizable biases.
+However appropriate these measures are, they admittedly only represent ad-hoc additions to an AI assistant that uses data or processes that involve recognizable biases.
 Ultimately, a more principled approach would involve addressing these issues at the root source of the data, or in the training process itself.
-I’ll discuss one instance of this in the virtual agent, then provide more general ways biases can be addressed in the future.
+I’ll discuss one instance of this in the AI assistant, then provide more general ways biases can be addressed in the future.

-By providing support for common messages from possible underprivileged renters and mechanisms for handing over to a real agent, the virtual agent tries to ensure all prospects get the service they deserve, but there are several ways of improving it.
+By providing support for common messages from possible underprivileged renters and mechanisms for handing over to a human team member, the AI assistant tries to ensure all prospects get the service they deserve, but there are several ways of improving it.
 Again, the best way to address biases in the machine learning model is to de-bias the dataset by accurately annotating more messages it is biased against answering correctly.
-These messages include not only foreign-language messages and those about affordable housing, but all sorts of non-standard messages the agent should be receptive to.
+These messages include not only foreign-language messages and those about affordable housing, but all sorts of non-standard messages the assistant should be receptive to.
 In the absence of this careful process of annotation, the final proportions of underrepresented messages can be artificially increased before training, but in general, there’s no good substitute for assessing vulnerabilities in the dataset and re-annotating to address them.
-In the remainder of this blog, I’ll discuss two general tools that can be used in combination with that strategy to reduce bias in a conversational agent.
+In the remainder of this blog, I’ll discuss two general tools that can be used in combination with that strategy to reduce bias in a conversational assistant.

 Introduce Fairness Metrics